Yuriy Protasov: Karting

-Yuriy Protasov began his motorsport career in 1994 under the guidance of his father, a famous Ukrainian driver Leonid Protasov.
+Protasov began his motorsport career in 1994 under the guidance of his father, a famous Ukrainian driver Leonid Protasov.
 In the second season he won the Ukrainian Karting Championship in the class "Pioneer-A" (1995).
 This was followed by a similar victories in the Ukrainian Karting Championship 1996 (class "Pioneer-B"), 1997 (classes "Popular-Junior" and "ICA-Junior") and 1998 (Class "Popular-Junior"), as well as "bronze" in the Ukrainian Karting Championship in 1998 in the class "ICA-Junior."

-The latest achievement of Yuriy in karting was the "bronze" in the International karting race "Chaika-2001" (class «ICA»).
+The latest achievement of Protasov in karting was the "bronze" in the International karting race "Chaika-2001" (class «ICA»).

 Circuit racing

-After the end of the active performances in karting Protasov tried his hand at circuit racing, performing in 2000 in Formula Ford serie (cars up to 1998 year).
-By the end of the season, Yuriy took 14th place in the overall classification of the series and won the bronze medal in its class.
+After the end of the active performances in karting, Protasov tried his hand at circuit racing, performing in 2000 in Formula Ford serie (cars up to 1998 year).
+By the end of the season, he took 14th place in the overall classification of the series and won the bronze medal in its class.

-In 2003, Yuriy Protasov took part in the Ukrainian Circuit Championship (class A9) and took second place.
-A year later, the pilot took part in a test drive of the Formula Renault 2000 Germany, but then decided to concentrate on his rallying career.
+In 2003, Protasov took part in the Ukrainian Circuit Championship (class A9) and took second place.
+A year later, he took part in a test drive of the Formula Renault 2000 Germany, but then decided to concentrate on his rallying career.

 Rally

 Ukrainian Rally Championship

-Yuriy Protasov's rallying career started in 1999 with performances as a co-driver (navigator) along with his father, Leonid Protasov.
+Protasov's rallying career started in 1999 with performances as a co-driver (navigator) along with his father, Leonid Protasov.
 Their first race brought success to the family tandem – victory in the first round of the Ukrainian Rally Championship, rally "Stolitsa" (Lada Samara, A9 class).
-Starting from the next race crew changed Lada on Ford Escort RS 2000, but in the remaining races of the season they never again manage to finish.
-For some time, Yuriy switches attention to circuit races, but in 2002 returned to the rally already as a driver.
+Starting from the next race, the crew changed Lada on Ford Escort RS 2000, but in the remaining races of the season they never again manage to finish.
+For some time, he switched his attention to circuit races, but in 2002 returned to the rally already as a driver.
 Since then, the only exception was the rally "Moldova" 2007, where Yuriy was a navigator in the crew of his friend Yuri Yanovsky.